 Fields and Filters

-Filters allow you to extract event data for a selected milestone based on selected criteria, such as fields or SQL data.
+Filters allow you to extract event data for a selected milestone based on selected criteria.
+For example, loan applications submitted in New York.
 Filters define the scope of a milestone by limiting associated events.
-Fields extract additional relevant information from each milestone.

 The last 15 days of data is used to populate mandatory filter values.
 If no analytics data has been collected during the last 15 days, the drop-down menus for the mandatory fields will be empty.
 Besides the mandatory filters for each event type, Analytics allows you to optionally select additional filters by using the Filter By option.
 All the fields that are part of the filters and the additional filters that you optionally choose are automatically collected.
 You can use them to run ADQL queries later on.

 A field indicates a category of information pertaining to the event.
-You can use fields to query desired events and visualize matrices.
+The Extract Fields section collect additional relevant information from each milestone.
+You can use this data to query desired events and visualize metrics.
 The fields are categorized into mandatory and optional fields.
-The only mandatory field you must enter is Primary Key.
+The only mandatory field you must enter is the primary key.
 It is the unique identifier that ties milestones together to constitute a Business Journey.

-In addition to Primary Key, you can optionally add additional fields.
+In addition to the primary key, you can optionally add additional fields.
 These fields provide context for your Business Journey definition.
-For example, loan amount, loan type, and customer name, customer id, and so on provide further details about a loan application.
-You can use these optional values to run ADQL queries later on.
-You must provide unique fields in each milestone.
+For example, loan amount, loan type, customer name, customer id, and so on provide further details about a loan application.
+You can use these additional field values to slice and dice business transaction data later on.
+You must provide unique fields for each milestone.
 Validation fails if you create more than one milestone with the same set of fields or with the same set of mandatory and optional filters.

 For each milestone, a field called